CAMPAIGN

 • If there is a fire escape above your storefront, an awning will need to have a 3x3 foot flap or 'punch out hole' to allow the ladder through the awning in emergencies.

 Installing or changing a sign or awning almost always requires a permit.
-Even if you are only changing the vinyl or painting over the business name.

 A permit isn't required for:

-• Temporary sale or lease signs
+• Temporary Sale or Lease signs

 Several departments will need to review your permit to make sure it meets design standards, building code requirements, and safety standards.
 Illuminated signs will require additional review for safety.